 Inheritance Taxes vs. Estate Taxes

-At first glance, the difference between an estate tax and an inheritance tax may appear to just be semantics.
+At first glance, the difference between an estate tax and an inheritance tax may appear to be just semantics.
 Both are collected as the result of someone's death, but an inheritance tax is based on an individual bequest of property—literally each inheritance.
-An estate tax is assessed against the overall value of a decedent's estate, all gifts made to all beneficiaries.
+An estate tax is assessed against the overall value of a decedent's estate.

 A decedent's estate is responsible for paying the estate tax, whereas the beneficiary is liable for the inheritance tax.
 Often, however, the estate will pick up the tab.
-Some people include provisions for this in their wills to spare their beneficiaries this tax burden.
+Some people include provisions for inheritance tax in their wills, to spare their beneficiaries that tax burden.
 Twelve states and the District of Columbia collect a state estate tax as of 2021.
 The federal government also has an estate tax, but it does not collect an inheritance tax.

 How Inheritance Taxes Work

 Surviving spouses are exempt in all six states that collect an inheritance tax.
-New Jersey also exempts surviving registered as civil union or domestic partners.
+New Jersey also exempts surviving civil union or domestic partners.
 Beyond that, however, things get more complicated.

 In some states, such as Kentucky, sons, daughters, and parents are exempt from this tax as well.
 They typically pay the lowest inheritance tax rate in states where they're not exempt, and they're given more generous dollar exemptions—certain amounts they can inherit before the tax is levied on the balance.